Genres of the Bible: One story in diverse voicesWritten by Subby Szterszky

 It’s strange, therefore, how readers will often approach the Scriptures with a one-size-fits-all mentality.
 They treat the Bible as if it were a homogeneous unit, a sort of moral and spiritual instruction manual from which they can draw verses with little regard for historical or literary context.

 For anyone who assumes the Bible is mostly a collection of religious precepts, it can be a shock to discover that the majority of it – Genesis, much of Exodus, Numbers, everything from Joshua to Esther, fair chunks of the prophets, plus the Gospels and Acts – is in the form of historical narrative.
-This isn’t dry antiseptic historiography, either.
+This isn’t dry academic historiography, either.
 Nor, to be fair, is it like modern narrative, what with its repetitions, digressions and long lists of people and places.
 But like all good history writing, it’s shaped and arranged in order to come alive for the reader, to imprint its message by appealing to the universal love of a good story.

 As with any type of narrative, this massive tract of Scripture shouldn’t be approached piecemeal, combed over for hidden meanings in every verse and behind every detail.
 Rather, each account should be read first of all as an integral whole, allowed to flow where it will, with an eye toward its main theme or themes.
 What does this episode say about God in relation to his people?
 What does it reveal about his character?
 How does it fit into his larger narrative drama of redemption through his Son?

-Although much of the Pentateuch (the first five books of the Old Testament) is written as historical narrative, the rest of it contains a lengthy set of law codes, established in Exodus, expanded in Leviticus and restated in Deuteronomy.
+Although much of the Pentateuch (the first five books of the Old Testament) is written as historical narrative, the rest of it contains a lengthy set of law codes, established in Exodus, expanded in Leviticus and developed in Deuteronomy.
 Beyond the Ten Commandments and other moral teachings, these law codes also include ancient civic and ceremonial duties that may seem alien to the modern reader.

 This side of the Cross, it’s vital to read these laws from a New Testament perspective.
 Jesus said that he hadn’t come to abolish the law, but to fulfill it.
 The Apostle Paul described the law as a tutor to lead us to Christ.
 And again, Jesus summed up the law as love for God and neighbour.
 This calls for discernment, to distinguish between ceremonial rules that foreshadowed Christ, civic duties reserved for ancient Israel, and universal moral principles that are still binding, not as means to earn favour with God but out of gratitude for his grace.